juiceme/aakkostus/README.md

 ## Notes

 The original assignment text seems to contain an error, the resulting string that is presented is not correct. ("eeeertiioakkkln" is one k-letter shorter than the correct answer "eeeertiioakkkkln")

+Code compiles and lints without errors on  my fedora box, using gcc 9.3.1 20200408 (Red Hat 9.3.1-2) and splint 3.1.2